bernie-skipole/indipyclient/README.md

       --logfile LOGFILE     File where logs will be saved --version             show program's version number and exit

-    The BLOB's folder can also be set from within the console.
+    The BLOB's folder can also be set from within the session.
     Setting loglevel and logfile should only be used for brief diagnostic purposes, the logfile could grow very big. loglevel:1 log vector tags without members or contents,